yachnytskyi/go-blog-platform/README.md

 `config/yaml/v1/dev.application.example.yaml` file is provided you as an example of your own config settings, which you you need to put in your `config/yaml/v1/dev.application.yaml` file (you should create it on your own).

-## From the project root director, run:
+## From the project root directory, run:

 ```make up``` if you prefer a shortcut command from Makefile.